Lower School Curriculum

 Reading, writing, listening, and speaking are the essential tools of language, both for communicating and for understanding.
 Our Lower School teaches, explores and practices these language arts skills every day, with children building increasingly strong foundations to support their work in every area of the curriculum.
 Lower School students learn to apply language arts skills to critical and creative thinking and reasoning and to the analysis, synthesis, and evaluation of the information and concepts they encounter.
 The best Lower School programs and projects rely on the language arts necessary to build lively classroom discussions, with every child engaged, confident, and forming and expressing ideas and opinions.

 With the youngest students, the language arts program focuses on listening and speaking.
 Teachers guide students in expressing their ideas, needs, feelings, and knowledge and support them in using language effectively -- to solve problems, for pleasure through conversation and stories, and in narratives that accompany works of art or imaginative play.
-In addition, the joys of reading are part of every classroom, every day, from nursery through 5th grade, as books are enjoyed individually, shared as a class, or read one-to-one with a friend, a buddy from another grade, or a teacher.
+In addition, the joys of reading are part of every classroom, every day, from nursery through grade 5, as books are enjoyed individually, shared as a class, or read one-to-one with a friend, a buddy from another grade, or a teacher.

 Reading and writing instruction is progressive and individualized, ensuring that every child will be challenged and inspired.
 The Lower School faculty uses a variety of techniques to teach reading, including whole language, phonics, sight, and kinesthetic approaches.